gnieb/vow-vibe/README.md

 - seating chart
 - done screen (so I can double check that things have been completed!!! would be cool to have a done date displayed that is created when a to do is marked as done. )
 - profile situation => this is where the onLogout function will go.... lol descruct the useAuth here.

+- add a password field to sign up screen new user component
+- add password confirmation !!! show password option in the form??